-Reports to the Deputy City Clerk and is distinguished from the Deputy City Clerk in that the incumbent is not responsible for managing the daily office functions of the City Clerk's Office.
-Distinguished from Secretary and Typist Clerk in that the Records Management Coordinator has overall responsibility for the management and maintenance of centralized City records.
+Distinguished from the Deputy City Clerk in that the incumbent is not responsible for managing the daily office functions of the City Clerk's Office.
+Distinguished from the Administrative Assistant and Office Assistant in that the Records Management Supervisor has overall responsibility for the management and maintenance of centralized City records.
 Distinguished from the Police Records Supervisor in that the incumbent is not responsible for records maintained within the Records Division of the Police Department.

 Examples of Job Duties